nickkard/HInT/README.md

 - *dataset* _instances_properties.txt, where each line corresponds to an instance and has the following format:
    * instance \t property1 property2 ... propertyN

-All six datasets are available at :
+All six datasets are available at:
 [http://islcatalog.ics.forth.gr/dataset/hint](http://islcatalog.ics.forth.gr/dataset/hint)